Bury, Greater Manchester: Lancashire Fusiliers

 According to writer Geoffrey Moorhouse, no history of Bury is complete without reference to its role as the regimental town of the Lancashire Fusiliers.

 In 1688, Prince William of Orange (later King William III) landed at Brixham, Devon.
 He asked Colonel Sir Robert Peyton to raise a regiment containing six independent companies in the Exeter area.
 This regiment absorbed the previously enscripted men housed at the Wellington Barracks, who would have been any men over the age of 21.
 These men became the Lancashire Fusiliers once they joined William's of Orange Men.
 Following successful recruitment, a regimental depot was established at Wellington Barracks in 1881.
-This barracks were originally built as a response to the Chartist movement, who were a mass movement of working-class men who protested via petition signatures.
+This barracks were built originally as a response to the Chartist movement, who were a mass movement of working-class men who protested via petition signatures.

 The People's Charter called for six reforms to make the political system more democratic: